Frequently asked questions

 All recent Australian driver’s licences have two numbers - licence number and card number.
 Both need to be valid to pass an ID verification check.

-We recommend considering replacing your licence if you suspect fraudulent activity, and changing your licence number if your ID is detected to be used by someone who isn’t you.
+We recommend considering replacing your licence if you suspect fraudulent activity, and changing your licence number if your identity is detected to be used by someone who isn’t you.

 Replacing your card number: